sisungo/airup/docs/en-US/api_manual/rpc/index.md

-# Airup IPC API manual
+# Airup RPC API manual
-This is manual of Airup's IPC APIs.
+This is manual of Airup's RPC APIs.

 ## Modules
 - [debug](debug.md): Provides useful methods for debugging.